-Our program includes the fall risk assessment, ongoing web-based education with unlimited seats, contact hours for nursing professionals, research-based interventions, and a 24/7 resource center that continues to grow with helpful articles, webinars, and expert interviews.
+Our program includes the fall risk assessment, ongoing online education with unlimited seats, contact hours for nursing professionals, research-based interventions, and a 24/7 resource center that continues to grow with helpful articles, webinars, and expert interviews.

 We purposefully integrate healthcare best practices into our modules, such as the 4 M’s (medication, mentation, mobility, and what matters most), to create more effective lessons.
 This type of holistic education along with our evidence-based interventions minimizes injurious falls and helps you build an age-friendly healthcare system.

 You will have the tools to lower your facility’s liability and claims by improving the quality of patient care as a result of the Hendrich II Fall Risk Model™ key benefits: